privacyguides/privacyguides.org/docs/basics/tor-overview.md

 Unlike the other nodes, the Tor client will randomly select an entry node, and stick with it for 2 to 3 months to protect you from certain attacks.[^1]

-[^1]: "The first relay in your circuit is called an "entry guard" or "guard".
+[^1]: The first relay in your circuit is called an "entry guard" or "guard".
 It is a fast and stable relay that remains the first one in your circuit for 2-3 months in order to protect against a known anonymity-breaking attack.
 The rest of your circuit changes with every new website you visit, and all together these relays provide the full privacy protections of Tor.
-For more information on how guard relays work, see this [blog post](https://blog.torproject.org/improving-tors-anonymity-changing-guard-parameters) and [paper](https://www-users.cs.umn.edu/~hoppernj/single_guard.pdf) on entry guards." [https://support.torproject.org/tbb/tbb-2/(https://support.torproject.org/tbb/tbb-2/)](https://support.torproject.org/tbb/tbb-2/)
+For more information on how guard relays work, see this [blog post](https://blog.torproject.org/improving-tors-anonymity-changing-guard-parameters) and [paper](https://www-users.cs.umn.edu/~hoppernj/single_guard.pdf) on entry guards. ([https://support.torproject.org/tbb/tbb-2/(https://support.torproject.org/tbb/tbb-2/)](https://support.torproject.org/tbb/tbb-2/))

 ### The Middle Node